SK294-sudarshan-m/root_cause_analysis_agent_automation/readme.md

 * Filters and processes only records where `case_verdict = 0`.
 * Generates a consolidated Excel report containing claim information.
 * Groups semantically similar claim summaries into meaningful categories using sentence embeddings.
-* Creates specific reason categories based on the underlying issue rather than exact text matching.
+* Creates specific reason categories based on the underlying issue using cosine similarity and matching sematic meaning.
 * Ranks categories according to the number of occurrences.
-* Works completely offline without requiring any API keys or external services.

 ## Output